ttoino/TMEditor/docs/docs/02-Data Connectors/01-overview.md

 title: Overview
 ---

 Trial Monitor is capable of connecting to multiple databases and presenting information from these databases under a single interface.
-Currently Trial Monitor has database connectors for [SQL](sql), and [Firebase](firebase).
+Currently Trial Monitor has database connectors for [SQL](sql), [Firebase](firebase), and [FHIR](fhir).

 Each database connector has the following responsibilities: